benchopt/benchopt/doc/performance_curves.rst

 Restarting the solver from scratch, though inevitable to handle black box solvers, can be costly.

-When a solver exposes the intermediate values of the iterates, it is possible to create the curve in a single solver run, by using ``stopping_strategy = "callback"``.
+When a solver exposes the intermediate values of the iterates, it is possible to create the curve in a single solver run, by using ``sampling_strategy = "callback"``.
 In that case, the argument passed to ``Solver.run`` will be a callable object, ``callback``.
-Like with ``stopping_strategy == "iteration"``, the objective is computed after a number of callback's calls that grows geometrically.
+Like with ``sampling_strategy == "iteration"``, the objective is computed after a number of callback's calls that grows geometrically.
 If the objective was computed after :math:`n` calls, the objective and timing will be computed again when reaching :math:`\max(n+1, \rho * n)` calls to the callback.
 The callback makes sure we do not account for objective computation time and also check for convergence every time the objective is computed (as described in the next section).
 It returns ``False`` when the solver should be stopped.
 A classical usage pattern is: